PSTN and ISDN Switch-Off Guide 2027

 FTTP – Fibre to the Premise broadband

-These BT Openreach lines do not connect to the PSTN and require Communications Providers to offer VoIP telephony services.
+These BT Openreach lines do not connect to the PSTN and require communications providers to offer VoIP telephony services.
 WLR lines went into stop-sell in 2023, with all customers to be migrated off by January 2027 at the latest.

-It's important to note that Openreach has not changed the status of Metallic Path Facility (MPF) lines that TalkTalk Business use, and these lines remain fully available, unaffected by PSTN switch-off.
+It's important to note that Openreach has not changed the status of Metallic Path Facility (MPF) lines that TalkTalk Business use, and these lines remain fully available, unaffected by the PSTN switch-off.

 TalkTalk Business offers a range of Voice over IP (VoIP) telephony services to replace traditional PSTN and ISDN connections.

 Digital Phone Line is for single users and works over the broadband connection.
 Your existing phones must plug into your router or broadband hub (or via an adapter).
 It comes out of the box with all the main calling features a business needs.
-TalkTalk Business offers Digital Phone line over Business Fibre (SoGEA), or Business Full Fibre (FTTP).
+TalkTalk Business offers Digital Phone Line over Business Fibre (SoGEA), or Business Full Fibre (FTTP).
 For PSTN multi-line/ISDN2 or ISDN30 customers, we offer Zoom products for a fully hosted telephony and UC solution.

 TalkTalk Business's MPF phone lines are unaffected by WLR stop-sell or withdrawal in 2025, which means that we can continue to offer broadband and Fibre to the Cabinet (FTTC) options with MPF.
 MPF FTTC is functionally identical to SOGEA in respect of broadband performance and availability.